AkanshaTyagi-06/eusipco_2022/README.md

           SoundNet: Learning Sound Representations from Unlabeled Video Yusuf Aytar, Carl Vondrick, Antonio Torralba
           In Proceedings of the 30th International Conference on Neural Information Processing Systems (NIPS'16)

+### View generation

+As mentioned earlier, we assume that the location of an acoustic scene is a source causing intra-class variation and to handle the same we use multi-view learning framework.
+However, multi-view learning frameworks have constraint of equal number of examples across different views but the DCASE data doesn't implicitly satisfy this constraint.

+For instance, the total number of examples as a part of training datset across various cities for DCASE 2019 dataset is
+1. Barcelona  - 1051
+2. Helsinki   - 1015
+3. London     - 964
+4. Paris      - 1014
+5. Stockholm  - 1013
+6. Vienna     - 1065
+7. Lisbon     - 1061
+8. Lyon       - 976
+9. Milan      - 1030
+10. Prague     - 1026

+To satisy, the multi-view constraint we use class-wise mixup per city to make the number of examples same across all the views i.e cities.
+All the scripts related to the same can be found in **View-generation** folder and the final view wise generated data can be found in **View-data** folder for both DCASE 2018 and DCASE 2019 datasets.

+After performing class-wise mixup per city the number of examples all cities become equal i.e 1320 (132 examples per class; total 10 classes).

 ### Multiview framework